RonyBubnovsky/FlightBookingDevOps/README.md

   - Booking process
   - Booking management
   - Error handling
-- Tests are automatically run as part of the CI/CD pipeline
+- Tests are automatically run as part of the CI pipeline

 ### CI/CD

-The project is integrated with Continuous Integration (CI) and Continuous Deployment (CD) pipelines.
+The project is integrated with Continuous Integration (CI) pipeline.
 This ensures that any code changes automatically trigger:

 1. Running the Cypress test suite
 2. Building Docker containers
-3. Deploying to staging/production environments if all tests pass

-The CI/CD pipeline helps maintain code quality by:
+The CI pipeline helps maintain code quality by:

-- Ensuring all tests pass before deployment
+- Ensuring all tests pass
-- Maintaining consistent build and deployment processes
+- Maintaining consistent build
-- Automating the testing and deployment workflow
+- Automating the testing
 - Providing quick feedback on code changes

-#### Deployment Process

-- The application follows a branch-based deployment strategy
-- The `production` branch serves as both the main development branch and the deployment branch
-- All changes pushed to the `production` branch are automatically deployed to Render
-- The deployment process is triggered automatically when changes are pushed to the production branch
-- Render handles the build and deployment process, ensuring zero-downtime deployments

 ### Branch Strategy

-- `production`: Main development branch that triggers automatic deployments to Render
-- `stage`: Mirror of the production branch but without deployment triggers, used for testing and staging environments
-- Both `production` and `stage` branches are protected:
-  - Direct pushes to these branches are not allowed
-  - All changes must be made through pull requests
+The main and stage branches are protected - changes must be made through pull requests that pass CI checks.
-  - Pull requests must pass CI checks before they can be merged
-  - Code review is required before merging
-- Feature branches should be created for new development
-- Process for adding new features:
-  1. Create a new feature branch
-  2. Develop and test your changes
-  3. Create a pull request targeting either `production` or `stage`
-  4. Wait for CI checks to pass
-  5. Obtain code review approval
-  6. Once approved and CI passes, changes can be merged
-  7. For `production` branch merges, Render will automatically deploy the changes

 ## Contributing

 Feel free to fork this project and create pull requests.
 Contributions are welcome!

-Feel free to fork this project and create pull requests.
-Contributions are welcome!!